danielkoll/PyRADS/README.md

 # PyRADS
-PyRADS is a Python line-by-line RADiation model for planetary atmosphereS.
+PyRADS is the Python line-by-line RADiation model for planetary atmosphereS.
 PyRADS is a radiation code that can provide line-by-line spectral resolution, yet is written in Python and so is flexible enough to be useful in teaching.

 For Earth-like atmospheres, PyRADS currently uses HITRAN 2016 line lists (http://hitran.org/) and the MTCKD continuum model (http://rtweb.aer.com/continuum_frame.html).